-Greyton’s history is rich in culture and can be traced to the late 1600s when Ensign Schriver of the Castle of Good Hope bartered with Captain Stoffel Koekson of the Hassequas Khoikhoi tribe, for land.
+The history of Greyton and Genadendal is rich in culture and can be traced to the late 1600s when Ensign Schriver of the Castle of Good Hope bartered with Captain Stoffel Koekson of the Hassequas Khoikhoi tribe, for land.
 The foundations of the original mud-and-brick houses still lie under the old historical homes of Boschmanskloof.

-Finding accommodation in Greyton has never been easier and you can browse for your choice among the long list of self-catering homes, guesthouses, B&Bs and campsites.
+Finding accommodation in Greyton and Genadendal is easy and you are spoiled for choice among the long list of self-catering homes, guesthouses, B&Bs and campsites.

-One of the most popular things to do while in Greyton is to visit the Saturday morning market where you can mingle with the locals while you load your basket with freshly baked goods, handmade products and locally sourced produce.
-The shops in Greyton are also well worth the visit and the promise of discovering a long-lost treasure in one of the antiques and collectables stores, is a lure in itself.
+One of the most popular things to do while in Greyton and Genadendal is to visit the Saturday morning market where you can mingle with locals while you load your basket with organic fruit and vegetables, freshly baked goods, and handmade products.
+The shops in Greyton and Genadendal are also well worth a visit and the promise of discovering a long-lost treasure in one of the antique shops, is a lure in itself.

-Art lovers are spoiled for choice because there are artists in Greyton who exhibit and sell their works at just about every establishment in the town.
-Private visits to workshops and studios are often possible with prior arrangement.
+Art lovers are spoiled for choice because there are artists in Greyton and Genadendal who exhibit and sell their works at just about every establishment in both towns.
+Private visits to workshops and studios are often possible with prior arrangements.

-You will never go hungry in Greyton because there is every meal option on offer.
-The farm stalls, coffee shops, bistros and more formal restaurants in Greyton will keep your tummy from rumbling.
+You will never go hungry in Greyton and Genadendal because there is every meal option on offer.
+The farm stalls, coffee shops, bistros and more formal restaurants in Greyton and Genadendal will keep your tummy from rumbling.
 Be sure to stock up on freshly baked pies with generous fillings, homemade cheeses and preserves for the picnic basket and delicious wines from the surrounding wine farms.

-Outdoor nature-based activities in Greyton include hiking trails, MTB tracks and 4x4 routes that will lead you through tranquil forests, up steep kloofs and along picturesque rivers.
+Outdoor nature-based activities in and around Greyton and Genadendal include hiking trails, MTB tracks and 4x4 routes that will lead you through tranquil forests, up steep kloofs and along picturesque rivers.

 If your visit has you thinking that relocating to a less hurried lifestyle might be well worth considering, be sure to visit one of the real estate agents in Greyton who will gladly show you a selection of properties that could very well become your future dream home.

-Discover the Top Attractions of Greyton, which features some of the best MTB routes in the Overberg and delicious weekly gatherings.
-The lea...
+Discover the Top Attractions of Greyton and Genadendal, which features some of the best MTB routes in the Overberg and delicious weekly gath...